 Supernova Pulsar Date Supernova Light Reached Earth Distance (light years) Fact 1 Fact 2 Fact 3 SN 1987a N 23-Feb-1987 160,000 Located on the outskirts of the Large Magellanic cloud, a nearby dwarf galaxy.
 Though core-collapse supernovae should result in a neutron star, to date there is no evidence of one in SN1987.
 25 neutrinos were detected from the explosion of SN 1987a, provid- ing strong experimental evidence for theoretical models.
-Cas A N 300 y ago 10,000 The youngest known supernova remnant in our galaxy.
+Cas A N 300 y ago 10,000 The youngest known super- nova remnant in our galaxy.
 The strongest extra-solar radio source in the sky.
 Since astronomers in the 1600s did not recognize this supernova, current astronomers believe it may have been heavily obscured by debris.
-Crab Y 4-Jul-1054 6,000 When discovered in 1053 it was visible with the naked eye for 23 days in daylight and 653 nights before fading from view.
+Crab Y 4-Jul-1054 6,000 When discovered in 1053 it was visible with the naked eye for 23 days in daylight and 653 nights before fad- ing from view.
 It also may be the basis of two Anasazi Indian petro- glyphs found in the U.S. southwest.
-The pulsar at the center of the nebula emits radiation at a frrequency of 30 times per second.
+The pulsar at the center of the nebu- la emits radiation at a frrequency of 30 times per second.
 Cygnus Loop N 10,000 y ago 15,000 The Cygnus Loop is about 3.5 degrees across: that's seven full moons!
 The blast is still traveling at 180 km/s (400,000 mi/hr.)
 The fact that the Cygnus Loop is relatively near and unusually free from obscuring dust means that it can be observed at a wider range of wavelengths than is usual for galactic SNRs.
-Kepler N 09-Oct-1604 13,000 There have been six known supernovae in our Milky Way over the past 1,000 years.
+Kepler N 09-Oct-1604 13,000 The most recent supernova to galaxy, it was obser ved four y the telescope.
+This supernova remnant is nau astronomer who is famous for planets in our Solar System. ears before the invention of med after Johannes Kepler, an There have been six known super- novae in our Milky Way over the past 1,000 years.
 Kepler's is the only one for which astronomers do not know what type of star exploded.
-Puppis A N 3000 y ago 7000 The brightest radio source in the constellation of Puppis.
+Puppis A Ν 3000 y ago 7000 The brightest radio source in the constellation of Puppis.
 SN 1006 N 1-May -1006 7,000 SN 1006 was recorded in Switzerland, Egypt, Iraq, China, Japan, and possibly North America.
 Tycho Y 11-Nov-1572 7,500 This supernova is named after Tycho Brahe, an astronomer who is famous for his unaided (just using his eyes) observations of the night sky.
 Vela Y 10,000 y ago 1000 Astronomers wondered why the pulsar was not located at the center of the Vela supernova until X-ray observations showed that the SNR was bigger then expected and the pulsar was really at the center.
-The small bright spot on the upper right of the X-ray image is actually another SNR along the same line of sight, affectionately referred to as "Vela Jr." N132d N 3,000 y ago 160,000 The N132D supernova remnant appears to be colliding with a giant molecular cloud, which brightens the southern rim of the remnant The X-ray image shows an expanding shell of oxygen.
+The small bright spot on the upper right of the X-ray im- age is actually another SNR along the same line of sight, affectionately referred to as "Vela Jr." N132d N 3,000 y ago 160,000 The N132D supernova rem- nant appears to be colliding with a giant molecular cloud, which brightens the southern rim of the remnant The X-ray image shows an expanding shell of oxygen.
 N132d is the brightest SNR in the Large Magellanic Cloud galaxy